MichielDerhaeg/build-linux/README.md

 All these tools you know and love like ``ls``, ``echo``, ``cat`` ``mv``, and ``rm`` and so on are commonly referred to as the 'coreutils'.
-Busybox has that and alot more, like utilities from ``util-linux`` so we can do stuff like ``mount`` and even a complete init system.
+Busybox has that and a lot more, like utilities from ``util-linux`` so we can do stuff like ``mount`` and even a complete init system.
 Basically, it contains most tools you expect to be present on a Linux system, except they are a slightly simplified version of the regular ones.